dougbtv/dougbtv.github.io/about.md

 I love to slang code, especially in the [MEAN stack](http://en.wikipedia.org/wiki/MEAN), with a lot of experience in the LAMP stack.
 I'm all about open source software, and GNU/Linux.
 I'm a developer at heart, but, I love Linux systems, databases, and devops.
 I also work a lot on telephony, and custom Asterisk apps at work.
 Oh yeah, I like mobile dev to an extent too.

+## Links & Projects

+Some links to projects I'm involved with and/or interested in:

+* I'm a member of [Laboratory B](http://www.laboratoryb.org/), Burlington's gritty hackerspace.
+* I've written a programming language for Ethereum contacts called [Sectivum](http://sectivum.io/)
+* [Ethereum](https://www.ethereum.org/) and cryptocurrency in general is a big interest of mine.

+This entire blog is written in markdown, and is [available as a github repo](https://github.com/dougbtv/dougbtv.github.io), if you want to get some content out of it in a different way than say, just loading up this web page.

 ## Tech

 Here's some of the technology that I employ professionally on a daily basis, and that I'm frankly... in love with.